Back-to-back Alaska fatal black bear maulings seen as flukes

-ANCHORAGE, Alaska (AP) — Experts say back-to-back fatal maulings of people by black bears in Alaska appear to be flukes by rogue bears but warn that people venturing into bear habitat should always carry bear repellent spray or guns.
+ANCHORAGE, Alaska (AP) — Back-to-back fatal maulings of people by black bears in Alaska appear to be flukes by rogue animals, experts said Tuesday.
+But they warn that people venturing into bear habitat should always carry repellent spray or guns.

 In the first attack, a black bear killed a 16-year-old runner Sunday who got lost competing in a mountain race south of Anchorage.

-On Monday, a man working at a remote gold exploration site was mauled to death.
+On Monday, a worker at a remote gold exploration site several hundred miles away was mauled to death.
 A second worker was injured by the same black bear.

-Retired state bear biologist John Hechtel tracked Alaska’s fatal bear maulings between 1980 and 2014 and counted only three fatal maulings by black bears.
+Such predatory maulings by black bears are rare, akin to being struck by lightning, state Fish and Game spokesman Ken Marsh said.

 Most Read Stories